I’m always excited to hear from readers. Here are most ways you can reach me:

 As a former teacher, it goes without saying that I love to interact with students!
 I have presentations for students and/or book clubs in grades 4 through 12 and vary them accordingly.

-*If travel is required, I ask that you additionally cover transportation costs and hotel fees.
+*If travel is required, additional transportation costs and hotel fees will be added.

 *I ask that you work with a bookseller in advance to have copies of my novel available for purchase on site or pre-orders done in advance.

 *In many cases, I can be flexible on the prices/time above.
 Shoot me an email to work something out.